LocasaleLab/Automated-MFA-2023/README.md

 # Automated Flux Analysis

 ## Synopsis

-This software is developed for efficient 13C metabolic flux analysis (MFA).
-Given a metabolic network model, it can load data of mass isotopomer distribution (MID) measured by mass spectrometry (MS), and robustly find a solution that accurately fit MID data.
+Developed for 13C metabolic flux analysis (MFA), this tool processes mass isotopomer distribution (MID) data from mass spectrometry to accurately fit MID data and deduce metabolic activities.
+It includes functionality for MFA, sensitivity analysis, experimental data analysis, and visualization of results for publication.

-Besides MFA function, this software also includes codes for sensitivity analysis and analyses of several experimental data, as well as visualization of results and plotting of figures for the paper that it is published.

 ## Requirements

-This software is developed and tested on Python 3.8.
-It also relies on following Python packages:
+The tool is built for Python 3.8 and requires the following packages:

 | Packages           | Version has been tested |
 |--------------------|-------------------------|